 You should use a modern, standards-compliant browser to view this site.
-The site aims to be XHTML 1.0 Transitional compliant so your best viewing experience will be with a browser that supports this standard.
+The site aims to be HTML5 compliant so your best viewing experience will be with a browser that supports this standard.

 Documents ending in .pdf should be viewed with Acrobat Reader.
 It's free, so why not get it?